soaringDistributions/site_distLLC/README.md

 May be written to disk.
-For servers, beware, cloud-init data source may not be configured, SSH may not be installed/enabled by default, SSH password login may be disabled, SSH public keys may not be installed/enabled, cloud utils (ie. hc-utils) may not be installed, and &#39;rootGrab&#39; may be an undesired default.
+For servers, beware, cloud-init data source may not be configured, SSH may not be installed/enabled by default, SSH password login may be disabled, SSH public keys may not be installed/enabled, cloud utils (ie. hc-utils) may not be installed, qemu agent may not be installed, and &#39;rootGrab&#39; may be an undesired default.
 Usually, some effort nevertheless has been made to prevent cloud integration issues with &#39;ubDistBuild&39; pre-built images.

 <!-- # --></pre><!-- scriptedIllustrator_markup_uk4uPhB663kVcygT0q
 '